WizBhoo/OCR_P07_BileMo/README.md

 Supported by Antoine De Conto - OCR Mentor

-Special thanks to Yann LUCAS for PR Reviews
+Special thanks to Rui TEIXEIRA and Yann LUCAS for PR Reviews

 -------------------------------------------------------------------------------------------------------------------------------------

-### How to install the project with your own local environment
+## How to install the project with your own local environment

 What you need :